bfansports/CloudProcessingEngine/_posts/2015-05-02-local-stack.md

 The decider loads the ct_plan.yml.
 It will process workflows for the `MyDomain` domain and will listen to Decision TaskList `basic_transcode`.
 Only jobs sent to this domain and for this TaskList will be processed by this Decider.

-If you use Docker, pass the correct arguments to `Docker run` in order to start the decider correctly.
+If you use Docker, then use the following argument to pass tor `Docker run`:

+` --domain My_SWFDomain --task_list my_SWFTaskList --plan /etc/cloudprocessingengine/my_plan.yml --log_file /var/log/deciders/decider.log --output_queue https://sqs.us-east-1.amazonaws.com/xxxxxxxx/CloudProcessingEngine-OutputQueue`

 #### Daemons Pollers